Ben Kuroki

 Ben Kuroki (黒木 勉, May 16, 1917 – September 1, 2015) was the only American of Japanese descent in the United States Army Air Forces to serve in combat operations in the Pacific theater of World War II.
 He flew a total of 58 combat missions over Europe, North Africa, and Japan during World War II.
-He was also a advocate for Japanese-Americans after World War II.
+He was also an advocate for Japanese-Americans after World War II.

 Childhood and Army enlistment

 Ben Kuroki was born in Gothenburg, Nebraska to Japanese immigrants, Shosuke and Naka (née Yokoyama) Kuroki on May 16, 1917; they had 10 children.
 When Ben was a year old the Kuroki family relocated to Hershey, Nebraska, where they owned and operated a farm.
 The Lincoln County town had a population of about 500.
-He attended Hershey High School and was the Vice-President of his senior class, graduating in 1936.
+He attended Hershey High School and was the vice-president of his senior class, graduating in 1936.

 After the Japanese attack on Pearl Harbor, Hawaii on December 7, 1941, Ben's father encouraged him and his brother Fred to enlist in the U.S. Military.
 The brothers were initially rejected by the recruiters in Grand Island, so they tried again at North Platte, where their enlistment was processed without any questions — perhaps, as a humorous story suggests, the recruiters thought that Kuroki was a Polish name.
 In retelling the enlistment story, Ben Kuroki said the recruiter in North Platte told him that nationality was not a problem as he made $2 for every recruit.
 Later, two other brothers, Bill and Henry Kuroki also served in the military during the war.

 When Ben and Fred enlisted in the U.S. Army they were among the first Nisei to do so.
 After enlisting they were sent to basic training at Sheppard Field, Texas in January 1942, not much more than a month after the attack on Pearl Harbor.